ibmtjbot/node-tjbotlib/README.md

 ## tjbot.shine(color)

-Change the color of the LED to the specified color.
+Changes the color of the LED to the specified color.

 - color - Color which may be in string or hex format.
 E.g `red`, `yellow` `#ffff`

 ## tjbot.pulse(color, duration, delay)

-Continuously pulse a color until stopPulsing() is called.
+Continuously pulses a color until stopPulsing() is called.

 - color - Color which may be in string or hex format.
 E.g `red`, `yellow` `#ffff`
 - duration - integer representing pulse duration in seconds